 Pumpkin pie is not traditionally eaten in Ireland but is historically baked around the festivities for Thanksgiving and Christmas in the United States and Canada.
 It has, however, become a more popular Halloween dish in Ireland in recent years, as many coffee shops and restaurants have been adding this sweet, mousse-like dessert dish to their seasonal menu.

-So, whether you're making this pie for Thanksgiving or just for fun, I am going to add another little piece of Ireland to mix, by flavoring my pumpkin pie with a little Jameson Irish Whiskey.
+So, whether you're making this pie for Thanksgiving or just for fun, I am going to add another little piece of Ireland to the mix, by flavoring my pumpkin pie with a little Jameson Irish Whiskey.
 You can use whichever brand is your own favorite!

 There are many, many types of pumpkin, some are good for eating and some are not.
-The big Halloween carved Pumpkin that you see each year was bred especially for carving, with its tough, thick skin and fibrous flesh.
+The big Halloween, carved pumpkin that you see each year was bred especially for carving, with its tough, thick skin and fibrous flesh.

 Pumpkins grown to be eaten tend to be heavier because they have more flesh inside.
-The veg shops and supermarkets sell smaller pumpkins like the French Rouge vif d'Etampes, also known as the "Cinderella Pumpkin" (it got its nickname from it's the fairy tale carriage).
+The veg shops and supermarkets sell smaller pumpkins like the French Rouge vif d'Etampes, also known as the "Cinderella Pumpkin" (it got its nickname from the fairy tale carriage).
 The most common pumpkin on sale here in Ireland, that is used for cooking, is called a "Becky" Pumpkin.

 The first recorded recipe for "modern" pumpkin pie was published as a 'Pompkin Pudding' in 1796, in a book called American Cookery by Amelia Simmons.
 This cookbook is considered to be the first Cookery Book to be published by an American, in America.
 Only four copies of the first edition are known to exist.